da51lva/cinnamon-cinemas/README.md

 You have a special task from Cinnamon Cinemas to develop a program to allocate seats to customers purchasing tickets for a movie theatre.

-The Cinnamon Cinemas Movie Theatre has 15 seats, arranged in 3 rows of 5.
+The Cinnamon Cinemas Movie Theatre has 15 seats 🪑, arranged in 3 rows of 5.
 - Rows are assigned a letter from A to C.
 - Seats are assigned a number from 1 to 5.